 - Supporting the use of new technology in the financial sector

 The use of new technology in the financial sector can be difficult to place within the scope of the existing financial regulation.
-This creates a need for an environment – FT Lab – where selected companies are able to test their business model, before they optionally apply for a full license within the financial regulation.
+Hence, the FSA created FT Lab as a place where selected companies can test their technology or business model.

-The purpose of FT Lab is to create a safe environment, where companies can test new technologies and business models.
+FT Lab is a safe environment, where companies can test new technologies and business models.

-In cooperation with the FSA, the companies can test their products or services on real costumers.
-The intention of FT Lab is to provide companies an efficient process to clarify whether their activity requires a license and thereby reducing time to market.
-Concurrently, the company as well as the FSA will obtain knowledge of the innovation and to which extend the company operates within the scope of the financial regulation.
+In cooperation with the FSA, companies can test innovative products or services, giving companies an efficient process to clarify whether their activity requires a license.
+Concurrently, the company as well as the FSA will obtain knowledge of the innovation and to which extend the activity falls within the scope of the financial regulation.

-FT Lab is for companies with innovations or business models that can be difficult to place within the scope of the existing financial regulation.
-It is a requirement that the companies are ready to test their product or business model on real costumers.
+FT Lab is for companies using new technology or business models that can be difficult to place within the existing financial regulation.

-The Danish FSA will create the testing framework in cooperation with the company to be certain that testing is safe for the company as well as the costumers.
-The FSA and the company will enter into an agreement outlining under which limitations testing can be carried out.
-Examples of limitations is the allowed number of costumers and the scope of business.
-The company shall regularly assure the FSA that the test is being carried out correctly.
+The Danish FSA will create a testing framework in cooperation with the company to be certain that testing is safe.
+The FSA and the company will enter into an agreement outlining the specific limitations.
+Examples of limitations are number of costumers and scope of business.

 The Danish FSA will not assist the companies to find customers for the test.